thinktomorrow/locale/README.md

 ];
 ```

-## Configuration
-- **available_locales**: Whitelist of locales available for usage inside your application.
-- **hidden_locale**: You can set one of the available locales as 'hidden' which means any request without a locale in its uri, should be localized as this hidden locale.
-For example if the hidden locale is 'nl' and the request uri is /foo/bar, this request is interpreted with the 'nl' locale.
-Note that this is best used for your main / default locale.

 ## Usage

 To make your routes localized, place them inside a Route::group() with a prefix value that is determined by the Locale class itself.